October 6, 2022

 Besides, I wasn’t surprised that she hadn’t met the “ugly American” crowd out here on the Camino.
 Most of them don’t even possess passport to leave the U.S. They have no interest in experiencing anything that pushes them outside their comfort zone.

-In my experience, I told her, it’s usually the more open-minded people who actually want to travel and see new places.
-The segment of our population who isn’t afraid to speak other languages or enjoy cultures different than their own.
+In my experience, I told her, it’s usually the more open-minded people who want to travel and see new places.
+Pilgrims are often the segment of our population who aren’t afraid to speak other languages or enjoy cultures different than their own.

 She agreed it’s generally the same in Europe, but it’s difficult to judge from afar how widespread or limited a phenomenon might be.
 She’d feared all of America had lost its mind during the past 5-6 years.